Hsinghsudwal/DataScience-early-projects/README.md

 # Data Science Projects

-This Repository contains all the projects / competitions that I have participated in, on the Kaggle Platform. and all the personal projects that I have created related to Data Science and Machine Learning.
+This Repository contains all the projects and competitions that I have participated in, on the Kaggle Platform. and all the personal projects that I have created related to Data Science and Machine Learning.